mpeck99/WAS-Blog/src/blog/design-contrast.md

 ---
 title: Accessibility and Contrast
 date: 2022-04-26
-intro: While building websites we must make sure that our HTML is semantically correct, but we also need to make sure that we are designing with accessibility in mind.
+intro: 1 in 12 people in the United States have some form of color deficiency, more commonly found in men (8%) than women (0.4%).
+Also there are roughly 3x more individuals who have low vision then there are with total blindness.
+This is why it is important to make sure that we have sufficient contrast between elements on our page.
 tags: ['design', 'accessibility']
 ---